addii1004/addii1004/README.md

-- 👋 Hi, I’m @addii1004
+-  Hi, I'm @addii1004
+-  I'm student at IIT Kharagpur
-- 👀 I’m interested in Finance and Data Analytics
+-  I'm interested in Finance and Data Analytics
-- 🌱 I’m currently learning Python Libraries
+-  I'm currently learning Python Libraries
-- 💞️ I’m looking to collaborate on Data Analytics related project
+-  I'm looking to collaborate on Data Analytics related project

 <!---
 addii1004/addii1004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.